About The Refuge

 Thankfully, the 30,000-acre Wild Horse Refuge in northwest Colorado has thousands of acres of open space available for these horses.
 This pioneering Refuge was created to help them regain their freedom.

-This former Cattle Ranch was purchased by the Wild Animal Sanctuary in order to offer unprecedented freedom for captured wild horses.
+Through the help and support of thousands of compassionate people, this former Cattle Ranch was purchased by the Wild Animal Sanctuary in order to offer unprecedented freedom for captured wild horses.

 Beyond its magnificent scenery and incredibly natural habitat, it is truly amazing to discover how the Refuge is located just 30 miles east of the Sand Wash Basin HMA, and only 40 miles northeast of the Piceance-East Douglas HMA.